Educational assistance benefits: student loan repayments vs tuition assistance

 Though benefit amounts can vary wildly, in 2010, SHRM and the NAACP estimated that the average total benefit amount employees received was $2,700 ($3,701 for graduate students and $1,849 for undergraduate students).

-Today, the median amount of tuition assistance offered by companies for post-secondary degrees is $5,250 for undergraduate and $10,500 for graduate education (on average, that’s a little more than $1,300 per year for a 4 year degree and $5,250 for a 2 year masters).
+Today, the average amount of tuition assistance offered by companies for post-secondary degrees is $5,250 for undergraduate and $10,500 for graduate education (on average, that’s a little more than $1,300 per year for a 4 year degree and $5,250 for a 2 year masters).

 Student Loan Repayments